note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 Note, since these are `typelevel` tests we want to be able to test that we do get `type-errors`, when we should while allowing the program to compile.
-Typescript gives us this handy comment we can use to check for type errors.
+TypeScript gives us this handy comment we can use to check for type errors.
 > `@ts-expect-error`
 <a href="https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html#-ts-expect-error-comments" target="__blank">`@ts-expect-error`</a> gives an error if there is **no** error.